mbrtnck/vimfiles/README.md

     patch < pl_PL.diff

-Run Vim and make the spellcheck dictionary `*.spl` file by the command:
+Start Vim and make the spellcheck dictionary `*.spl` file by using (in Normal mode) Vim command:

     mkspell! pl pl_PL